Best Staking Crypto Cards 2026

 What is the minimum amount needed to start staking for a card?

 Crypto.com Ruby requires a $500 CRO stake (12-month lockup) or a $4.99/month subscription with no staking.
 Plutus requires as little as 500 PLU (Adventurer tier) for an extra perk slot.
-COCA requires holding 300 COCA tokens for Standard tier benefits.
+COCA requires staking 300 COCA tokens for Standard tier benefits (locked during membership, 30-day cooldown to unstake).
 Kraken requires no staking and pays 1% cashback with 0% fees.
 UK users can access up to 3.6% APY via Krak Vaults (not available in EEA).

 Can I unstake my tokens early?